Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 • A similar reaction occurs with packet-style hand warmers, which contain iron.
 When opened, they are exposed to oxygen in the air, which reacts with the iron and creates heat.

-• At Red Dog, the safety and health of the personnel on site is our top value.
-Red Dog is working closely with the federal Mine Safety and Health Administration (MSHA), as well as external experts, to monitor emission levels and take actions to reduce emissions and protect continued health and safety for workers, and keeping NANA informed.
+• At Red Dog, the safety and health of personnel on site is our top value.
+To protect the continued health and safety of personnel, Red Dog works closely with the federal Mine Safety and Health Administration (MSHA), as well as external experts, to monitor emission levels and take action to reduce SO2 emissions at site.

-• This includes increased monitoring, raising fresh air intakes to higher elevation, and installing carbon air filters on air handling units in buildings, including the camp residence, to reduce concentrations in facilities.
+• We have strengthened our monitoring systems, raised fresh air intakes to higher elevations, and installed carbon air filters on air handling units in buildings to reduce emissions in facilities.

 • Monitoring is being conducted to confirm emission levels are within federal mine safety and health standards for SO2 exposures.
 Monitoring data and mitigation plans were reviewed with MSHA during recent inspections.
 No citations related to SO2 were issued.